FunkeGoodVibe/TenacityiOS/README.md

 # TenacityiOS
 Being A Parent App for NHS Clinical Psychologist Client

-Project taken from second github account so final project only displayed on this account.
+This project began January 2018.
+We presented the completed project to our client at the end of March 2018.

+This github does not contain the code history, and the Kanban board used for communication cannot be viewed as this project was completed on a separate github account.

     Please download Dr Josh Video Tutorial

-For a very, very general overview how the app functions
+For a very, very general overview how the app works.